prasannagoud1916/Az_E--Book-library/README.md

 <h1>Project Description:</h1>
-"Discover a digital haven for bibliophiles at our E-book Library website.
+Discover a digital haven for bibliophiles at our E-book Library website.
 Immerse yourself in a virtual realm where the written word comes to life, offering a vast and dynamic collection of E-books spanning genres, cultures, and eras.
 Our user-friendly platform provides seamless navigation, allowing you to browse, search, and explore an extensive catalog with ease.
 Tailored for modern readers, our website offers a personalized reading experience, complete with customizable preferences and user-friendly features.

 <h1>Core Azure Services:</h1>
 <b>Azure Blob Storage:-</b> Azure Blob Storage is Microsoft's scalable object storage solution in the Azure cloud.
 It enables secure and cost-effective storage of unstructured data, such as documents and images.
 Offering seamless integration with applications, it supports data of any size and optimizes accessibility through a globally distributed network. <br>